nigelhorne/gedcom/README.md

         gedcal -dwlHm $i -y 2016 gedcom-file.ged > $i.html
     done

-You can create a genealogy book:
+You can create a genealogy book of your family history:

     gedcal -B 'family-history.pdf' -dh 'Your Full Name' gedcom-file.ged